opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   DBE\_PERF.get\_global\_stat\_user\_functions\(\)

     Description: Displays the transaction status information of customized functions in the namespaces on all nodes.
-To query the function, you must have the  **sysadmin**  permission.
+To query this function, you must have the  **sysadmin**  permission.

     Return type: record

 -   DBE\_PERF.get\_global\_stat\_xact\_user\_functions\(\)

     Description: Collects statistics about the transaction status information of customized functions in the namespaces on all nodes.
-To query the function, you must have the  **sysadmin**  permission.
+To query this function, you must have the  **sysadmin**  permission.

     Return type: record